Let’s Make a Resilient Giving Plan

 Finally, a big THANK YOU to Leah Lakshmi Piepzna-Samarasinha for her comments on the draft regarding including emotional labor in our giving, and to Ariel Speedwagon for the term “Giving Gap” and donor research support.

-Loving it?
 Get the whole chapter + giving plan worksheets & calculator here:

 Donations are a major way we support and resource the movements that matter to us.